JanKoppe/athena/README.md

 ## Enclosure

-The PCB is designed for the Hammond 1455B802 aluminium enclosure which is cheap and good looking.
-I intend to add SVG files for laser-cutting the front and back panel in the future to achieve optimal connector fitting.
+Use Fischer Elektronik KOH-1100 and KOH-2100 case components with lasercut panels from 2mm plexiglas for the enclosure.
+CAD files for panel cutouts are included.